-NOTE: As much as there exists a significant similarity between the three skin conditions, there also exist different symptoms.
+NOTE: As much as there is a significant similarity between the three skin conditions, different symptoms exist.
 If you have any abnormalities on your feet, keenly observe the abnormality and record the symptoms you can see.

 Once you get well versed with the different symptoms, identify the type of skin condition affecting your feet.

-In cases, you get confused about which skin condition is affecting your feet, seek advice from a professional doctor for early treatment.
+If you get confused about which skin condition affects your feet, seek advice from a professional doctor for early treatment.

-Always remember that addressing the skin condition early enough and treating it correctly will significantly help in avoiding further complications which might cost a lot.
+Remember that addressing the skin condition early enough and treating it correctly will help avoid further complications, which might cost a lot.

 Can I Get a Pedicure?

 Yes.
 You can get a pedicure either way.
-However, you should observe when you have these skin conditions before taking the pedicure is prior to treatment.
+However, it would help to observe these skin conditions before taking the pedicure before treatment.

 One of the similarities between these skin conditions is that they are all contagious and can spread from one person to another.

-Having a pedicure when any of these skin conditions are left untreated will spread the infection to other unaffected areas of the feet.
+Having a pedicure when any skin conditions are left untreated will spread the infection to other unaffected areas of the feet.

-After observing the symptoms of any of the conditions, visit a professional medical practitioner to give you the right treatment before having the pedicure.
+After observing the symptoms of any of the conditions, visit a professional medical practitioner to give you the proper treatment before having the pedicure.

-Always keep in mind that pedicures are essential in maintaining high hygienic levels and adding an extra glow to your toes and feet but remember that you should treat any skin conditions before you get a pedicure.
+Remember that pedicures are essential in maintaining high hygienic levels and adding an extra glow to your toes and feet.
+Remember that you should treat any skin conditions before you get a pedicure.

 How to Get a Pedicure

-As clearly stated, you need to accord prior treatment if you have any of the skin condition before getting a pedicure.
+You need to accord prior treatment if you have any skin condition before getting a pedicure.

 For this reason, the best way to go about the pedicure when the skin condition gets adequately treated is by following the below steps: